CynicalCoffee21/Interview_Test/README.md

 # Interview_Test
 An Interview Coding Test.
 I don't think there are any special requirements for the class.

+The different Versions/Steps are located under Tags v1.0 and v1.1.

 Running:
 It simply runs via the console and takes an input file formatted like:  [Apple, Orange, ...]
 I created 2 simply test files that can be run with it, or used as a template.